 2009 - Quest to Learn (Q2L), the first school to teach primarily through game-based learning, opens in September in New York City with a class of sixth graders There are plans to add a grade each year until the school serves students in grades six through twelve.

-2010 - With the U.S. economy mired in a recession and unemployment remaining high, states have massive budget deficits.
-As many as 300,000 teachers face layoffs.
+2010 - With the U.S. economy mired in the "great recession" and unemployment remaining high, states have massive budget deficits.
+Many teachers face layoffs..

 2010 - New Texas social studies curriculum standards, described by some as “ultraconservative,” spark controversy.
 Many fear they will affect textbooks and classrooms in other states..

 2011 - In spite of workers' protests and Democratic legislators leaving the state to delay the vote, the Wisconsin legislature passes a bill removing most collective-bargaining rights from many public employees, including teachers.
 Governor Scott Walker signs the bill into law on March 11.
 After legal challenges are exhausted, it is finally implemented in June.
-Similar proposals are being considered in Ohio and several other states.
+A similar measure passes in Ohio but is later repealed through a state referendum.

 2011 - President Barack Obama announces on September 23 that the U.S. Department of Education is inviting each State educational agency to request flexibility regarding some requirements of the No Child Left Behind Act.

 2011 - Alabama becomes the first state "to require public schools to check the immigration status" of students.
 Though the law does not require schools to prohibit the enrollment nor report the names of undocumented children, opponents nevertheless contend it is unconstitutional based on the Plyler v.
 Doe ruling.